wildijunior/cv/README.md

 # cv
-This is a personal web site made in HTML 5
+This is a personal cv made in HTML 5